 Self-care is an important part of every orthopaedic treatment and recovery plan.
 Learn what to expect after surgery.

-This information pamphlet has been designed to give you a basic understanding of the considerations that need to be made when preparing for surgery.
+This information is designed to give you a basic understanding of the considerations that need to be made after orthopaedic surgery.
 Please keep in mind that this material is a reference guide only and your preparation and recovery may differ from that described.
-If you decide to go ahead with surgery, you will need to learn what to expect from the surgery.
+If you have recently had surgery and have further questions, please get in touch with our post-operative nurse.

 Following these recommendations can help you recover faster and may reduce your risk of developing a complication after orthopaedic surgery.
 If you are suffering from chest pain, shortness of breath or another potentially life-threatening issue, do not delay - call 000 immediately.

 Bruising and minor wound blood ooze are expected after a procedure.
 Large or continued blood loss is rare, and should be reported to your doctor.